slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Reciprocation is the foundation on which we have evolved: our ancestors learned to share their food and their skills in an honored network of obligation.
 We feel obliged to repay favors we have received.
 We feel obliged to make a concession to someone who has made a concession to us.

+> *"Being pacifist in face of wolves is the source of endless tragedy."
+-- vox populi*

 > *"A violent man will die a violent death."
 -- Lao Tzu [-571]*

 > *"With a gentleman I try to be a gentleman and a half, and with a fraud I try to be a fraud and a half."
 -- Otto von Bismarck [1815]*

-> *"Being pacifist in face of wolves is the source of endless tragedy."
-*

 ### On defeating status quo

 <!--
 > *"Growth means change and change involves risk, stepping from the known to the unknown."  -- George Shinn*
-> *"If you want to destroy any nation without war, make adultery or nudity common in the young generation."  -- Saladin*
 - we are fighting a trillion dollar propaganda machine with memes.
 -->